ValentijnCamielCloo/CoreKnapenGit/README.md

 In this file all pre-defined constants are listed such that when running the code, These constants should be adjusted to the appropriate conditions for each scan

+## Logger

+In this file for each iterations of pointcloud mesh registration, the results are written such that in one overview we're able to see if a requested folder is created and when